10 Things You Need to Know About Costa Rican Employment and Labor Laws [2025]

 4. Costa Rica has mandatory employee benefits you can’t skip

 Under Costa Rican law, an employer must provide certain mandatory benefits to their employees.
-Employers are required to contribute to social security and labor risk insurance and offer parental leave, vacation leave, Christmas bonus, sick leave, overtime pay, and public holidays.
+Employers are required to contribute to social security and labor risk insurance and offer parental leave, vacation leave, Christmas bonuses, sick leave, overtime pay, and public holidays.
 Failure to do so will result in government penalties and hefty fines.

 5. There’s no at-will employment

 In Costa Rica, you can terminate an employee without just cause as long as you pay them severance pay per their employment agreement.
-Don’t forget to add the aguinaldo to the severance package.
+Don’t forget to add the Aguinaldo to the severance package.
 There are also pre-determined notice periods based on how long an employee has been in the company.
 If the employee takes you to court, be ready for a lengthy process of two years or more as the courts continue to be backlogged.

 6. Costa Rica has one of the most robust data privacy laws